hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-29-nuxtjs-through-ipfs-on-fleek.md

 ![](images/nuxtjs/connect.png)

-Immediately after connection search for the name of thr repo over GitHub using the search feature by the right hand side of the screen and click the repo that was listed, similar to the below
+Immediately after connection search for the name of the repo over GitHub using the search feature by the right-hand side of the screen and click the repo that was listed, similar to the below

 ![](images/nuxtjs/search.png)